GoGoDuck912/pytorch-vector-quantization/README.md

 ## Pytorch Vector Quantization
-A pytorch library of vector quantization methods.
-Vector Quantization has been successfully used by high-quality generation of image and audio generation.
+A pytorch library for vector quantization methods.
+Vector quantization has been successfully used by high-quality image and audio generation, e.g., VQVAE, VQGAN.

 Implemented methods:
 - [x] Vector Quantization